jho-on/webDev/README.md

-# webDev
+# Web Development
- Some projects using html, css and js
+    Some projects using html, css and javascript

+    Used to learn and have some fun (maybe)